verse-chorus/infotecs_ml/README.md

 2) $\texttt{filename}$ – file name for review;
 3) $\texttt{libs}$ – comma-separated list of libraries statically imported by this file (we used the LIEF library to obtain the list).
 ### Model
-Naïve Bayes Classification was chosen taking into account the imbalance between 2 classes.
+TF-IDF approach and Naïve Bayes Classification were chosen taking into account the imbalance between 2 classes.
 ### Some EDA
 <img width="600" src="https://github.com/verse-chorus/infotecs_ml/assets/61665391/fcbf29f9-7812-425f-8699-561d10477ecc">